trifonnt/adempiere-docker/README.md

  --link my-postgres:postgres \
  zhajor/docker-phppgadmin:latest
 ```
-PHP PG Admin can be access at [http://localhost:88/](http://localhost:88/)
+phpPgAdmin can be access at [http://localhost:88/](http://localhost:88/)